AraPatvakanian/AraPatvakanian.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my website!
 My name is Ara Patvakanian (Արա Պատվականյան).
 I am a fourth-year undergraduate in the College of Arts & Sciences at the University of Pennsylvania majoring in Mathematical Economics and Political Science, and minoring in Statistics, Philosophy, and International Development.
 I am passionate about bringing analytic, statistical, and theoretic tools to bear on various problems of economic, social, and political consequence.
 Throughout my time at UPenn, I have worked on various research projects; information on these can be found on my LinkedIn.
 I am currently writing my honors thesis in economics.
-After graduating, I plan to work in economics research and to eventually pursue a PhD in Economics.
+After graduating, I plan to work in economics research and to eventually pursue a Ph.D. in Economics.

 At the University of Pennsylvania, I serve in multiple leadership positions: I am the current chairman of the Economics Department Undergraduate Advisory Board, Co-President of UPenn's Undergraduate Economics Society, Co-President of UPenn's Armenian Students Association, and a Resident Advisor (RA) in Harrison College House.